ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   CPU.
 This needs to be enabled only for revisions r0p0, r1p0, r1p1 and r1p2 of the CPU and is still open.

+- ``ERRATA_X3_2266875``: This applies errata 2266875 workaround to the Cortex-X3
+  CPU.
+This needs to be enabled only for revisions r0p0 and r1p0 of the CPU, it is fixed in r1p1.

 - ``ERRATA_X3_2302506``: This applies errata 2302506 workaround to the Cortex-X3
   CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r1p1, it is fixed in r1p2.